Philodendron Varieties: 57 Different Types of Philodendron

 Also known as the Silver Cloud Philodendron, the Mamei Philodendron is a beautiful tropical plant to own.
 Its heart-shaped bright green leaves show silver markings resembling smudges and giving it a cloud-like appearance.
 These leaves do not carry the thick leathery feel other Philodendron varieties have.
 However, its veins are deep, similar to pleats.

-The Mamei does not produce showy flowers, but they may sport white-pale blooms with peachy-purple reproductive parts that hide under the leaves when the climate is suitable.
+Mamei does not produce showy flowers, but they may sport white-pale blooms with peachy-purple reproductive parts that hide under the leaves when the climate is suitable.
 Like others in the plant family, this Philodendron variety is low-maintenance and will grow terrific with minimal care and fuss.

 Martianum

-Sometimes referred to as the Flask Philodendron, the Martianum is an exotic plant originating from Brazil that is a self-heading variety.
+Sometimes referred to as the Flask Philodendron, Martianum is an exotic plant originating from Brazil that is a self-heading variety.
 It is a terrestrial plant that is comfortable in containers or as part of a tropical garden in the proper climate.

-The Martianum produces hooded flowers with a creamy white color at the top while changing to a dark blood red at the bottom.
+Martianum produces hooded flowers with a creamy white color at the top while changing to a dark blood red at the bottom.
 It shoots up to two or three-foot leaf spikes when it reaches maturity.

 They have a substantial root system, so their container should be deep enough to provide adequate space during its growth.
 Typically, you should repot a Martianum every two years or when necessary for fast-growing plants.